 Applications must be submitted using Peter Mac’s e-recruit system, and addressed to Ms. Michelle Rutherford, Graduate Nurse Program Coordinator.

-If your application is successful, you will be required to partake in an interview.
+If your application is successful, you will be invited to partake in an interview.
 An online video platform may be used.

-Successful applicants will be notified via the Postgraduate Medical Council of Victoria’s (PMCV) Allocation and Management service website.
+Successful applicants will be notified via the Postgraduate Medical Council of Victoria’s (PMCV) Allocation and Management service website in October 2021.